hyejunim/HHDOS/README.md

 # HHDOS (Hyunsu and Hyejun Distributed OS)
-This is a project for RTOS class.
+This branch is a repo of this project history
-Readers-Writers problem in distributed systems implementation using 1 server TM4C123 and 2 user TM4C123s.
-CAN communication used.